Crithane/dynamicWebScraper/README.md

 it will scrape phone numbers and email addresses with a fantastic success rate.
 Then it will use GoogleMaps API to find out much more about the company that owns the website.
 It grabs the address, the company name, company GMaps rating and whether or not the company is currently open.
-All scraped data is saved in a json file which is also passed to a HTML5 table within a webapp hosted on localhost:8000, to make the data much more readable.
+All scraped data is saved in a json file, which is also passed to a HTML5 table, within a webapp, hosted on localhost:8000, to make the data much more readable.

 ## Screenshots